Who Moved My Cheese?

 Who Moved My Cheese?
-An Amazing Way to Deal with Change in Your Work and in Your Life is a 1998 motivational business fable by Spencer Johnson that describes four reactions to change.
+An Amazing Way to Deal with Change in Your Work and in Your Life is a 1998 motivational business fable by Spencer Johnson about change in work and life.
 The book is written as a parable about two mice and two "Littlepeople" during their hunt for cheese.
 A New York Times business bestseller upon release, Who Moved My Cheese? remained on the list for almost five years and spent over 200 weeks on Publishers Weeklys hardcover nonfiction list.
 As of 2018, it has sold almost 30 million copies worldwide in 37 languages and remains one of the best-selling business books.
+In November 2018, it was followed by a sequel called Out of the Maze.